ucecuzzo2/Covid-Statistics/README.md

 # COVID-19 Statistics Analyzer

 This C++ project is designed to retrieve and analyze COVID-19 statistics from a data file.
-It allows users to display statistics in a tabular format for various categories and provides functionality to sort, remove, and display statistics for cities severely impacted by COVID-19 within a one-week span of infection surges.
+This school project encompasses different sorting algorithms from CS 111 (Intro to Computer Science).
+The overall project allows users to display statistics in a tabular format for various categories and provides functionality to sort, remove, and display statistics for cities severely impacted by COVID-19 within a one-week span of infection surges.
 This README file provides an overview of the project, its features, and instructions for usage.

 ## Features